rangle/ngCourse2/handout/cli/setup.md

 # Setup

 ## Pre-requisites

-Projects generated will include dependancies that require Node 4 or greater
+Angular CLI is currently *only* distributed through npm and requires Node version 4 or greater.

 ## Installation

-The Angular 2 CLI can be installed via NPM:
+The Angular 2 CLI can be installed with the following command:

 `npm install -g angular-cli`